 Mary Tripp, Advisor

-The Business Management club works to advance learning and experiences for Business Management Students.
+The Business Management club works to advance learning and experiences for Business Management Students and all business majors.

 Computer Club -